radview/webload-documentation/docs/console/set_script_options.md

 6. Check the **Use network emulation** option if you wish to view and control the emulation settings (download/upload bandwidth, delay, and packet loss) that are used to emulate each of the selections you make in the **Load Generator Bandwidth** and **Probing Client Bandwidth** fields.

-7. You can click any of the emulation settings to manually set it to a custom value, as shown in [Figure 144.](#_bookmark253)
+7. You can click any of the emulation settings to manually set it to a custom value:

    ![Current Session Options Connection Tab – Manual Editing](../images/console_users_guide_1109.png)